OmarElmassri/shopping-cart-challenge/README.md

 # Application Structure

 Monorepo managed by Lerna and yarn workspaces containing app client (ReactJS), app server (NodeJS) and shared package containing common interfaces used by the application.
-Images are stored in S3 bucket and retreived by cloudfront to benefit fron caching.
+Images are stored in S3 bucket and retreived by cloudfront to benefit from caching.

 # Usage